niemopen/oasis-open-project/README.md

 - The [General purpose mailing list](https://lists.oasis-open-projects.org/g/niemopen).
 To subscribe, send an empty email message to niemopen+subscribe@lists.oasis-open-projects.org.
 Anyone interested is welcome to subscribe and send email to the list.
 The list maintains an [archive](https://lists.oasis-open-projects.org/g/niemopen/messages).

-- The [Project Governing Board mailing list](url for list archive).
+- The [Project Governing Board mailing list](https://lists.oasis-open-projects.org/g/niemopen-pgb).
 This is the discussion list for use by the members of the PGB.
-To subscribe, send an empty email message to [subscription email].
+To subscribe, send an empty email message to niemopen-pgb+subscribe@lists.oasis-open-projects.org.
 Anyone interested is welcome to subscribe read-only.
-The list maintains an [archive](url to archive).
+Only PGB members can post.
+The list maintains an [archive](https://lists.oasis-open-projects.org/g/niemopen-pgb/messages).

-- [Technical Steering Committee mailing list](url for list archive).
-This is the discussion list for use by the members of the TSC.
-To subscribe, send an empty email message to [subscription email].
+- [NBAC Technical Steering Committee mailing list](https://lists.oasis-open-projects.org/g/niemopen-nbactsc).
+This is the discussion list for use by the members of the NIEM Business Architecture Committee TSC.
+To subscribe, send an empty email message to niemopen-nbactsc+subscribe@lists.oasis-open-projects.org.
 Anyone interested is welcome to subscribe read-only.
-The list maintains an [archive](url to archive).
+The list maintains an [archive](https://lists.oasis-open-projects.org/g/niemopen-nbactsc/messages).

-[descriptions and links to any other resources we or they may set up such as a Slack channel].

-[note that we may want to allow the project to list project repositories here as Ethereum has done.]
+- [NTAC Technical Steering Committee mailing list](https://lists.oasis-open-projects.org/g/niemopen-ntactsc).
+This is the discussion list for use by the members of the NIEM Technical Architecture Committee TSC.
+To subscribe, send an empty email message to niemopen-ntactsc+subscribe@lists.oasis-open-projects.org.
+Anyone interested is welcome to subscribe read-only.
+The list maintains an [archive](https://lists.oasis-open-projects.org/g/niemopen-ntactsc/messages).

 # Contributing